Barm-e Delak

-Barm-e Delak (برمدلک), is a site of a Sasanian rock relief located about 10 km southeast of Shiraz, in the Pars Province of Iran.
+Barm-e Delak (برمدلک), is a site of a Sasanian rock relief located about 10 km southeast of Shiraz, in the Fars province of Iran.
 The rock relief was known as Bahram-e Dundalk in Middle Persian, which means Bahram's heart.

 History

 The site is located near a river, on the eastern side of a rocky spur.
-It composes four reliefs.
+It features four reliefs.

-The first relief is a family scene done in a unique style in honor to king Bahram II.
+The first relief is a family scene done in a unique style in honour of king Bahram II.
 It shows the king offering a lotus flower to his wife, Shapurdukhtak.